google/knative-gcp/docs/install/install-knative-gcp.md

    id, and also set your project ID as default using `gcloud config set project $PROJECT_ID`.

+1. Create a cluster under your Google Cloud project.
+If you would like to use [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to configure credential in the section ***Configure the Authentication Mechanism for GCP***, we recommend you to enable Workload Identity when you create cluster, this could help to reduce subsequent configuration time.

 1. Install [Knative](https://knative.dev/docs/install/).
 Preferably, set up both [Serving](https://knative.dev/docs/serving/) and
    [Eventing](https://knative.dev/docs/eventing/).
 The latter is only required